mattygyk/eepythonscript/README.md

 ./createinvocationdb.py

-This will create create an empty database in the directory you running the scripts form with 2 tables, gist_user and last_date.
+This will create create an empty database in the directory you run it in with an empty table (invocations) and 2 columns, gist_user and last_date.

 ### Run eegistpython.py